 If you don't like to sit around, join me for a walk in Vienna City Center.
 Let's meet in the 1st, 2nd, 3rd or 9th district and have a stroll around the famous Burggarten, Volksgarten, Stadtpark, Prater, Votivpark, Rathauspark, Augarten or the viennes Old Town.

 Even though we can arrange your lessons at short notice, I usually require 3-4 days in advance to book your lesson at your preferred time.
 How to cancel a lesson: If you can't attend the lesson, I need you to cancel our appointment in time and give me notice 24 hours in advance, but at least on the day before our appointment by no later than 18:00.
 Otherwise I'll have to charge 50% of the lesson fee, since I reserved that time slot for you and can not rearrange my day on such a short notice.
 Thank you.

 Try to be (more) confident and speak as often as possible, to as many people as you possibly can.
 Do not be shy to make mistakes!
 The more you practice the better and quicker you get in speaking, and the more confident you'll become in your pronunciation and vocabulary.
 Remember, speaking is a skill like learning a music instrument or new sport: The only way you can get good is to actually do it.

 So, if you really want to improve your spoken German, I strongly recommend you to try one of these self-organized conversation groups in Vienna.
 Most of them are free of charge, but ask the organizer anyway:

-In these groups you can discuss all the topics that interest you in German.
-Try to ask a lot of questions, use as much vocabulary as you can, listen to the
+In these groups you can discuss all your favourite topics in German.
+Ask a lot of questions, try to use as much (new) vocabulary as you can, listen to the

 And check out this funny blog about 'How to learn German in Vienna?': http://austrianadaptation.com/2014/11/13/how-to-learn-german-in-vienna/